gabrielheinrich/devhaus-academy-interim/lessons/database_schema.md

 Wine-growing regions, e.g. Saale-Unstrut, Rheinhessen, Pfalz, are identified by their name, a description is optional.
 A vineyard is located in one region.
 It has a unique name, an adress, an establishement date and an owner.
 It optionally has a website and a phone number

 A grape variety (type of grape), e.g. Riesling, Spätburgunder, is identified by its name.
 They too have an optional description.
+A wine is made from one variety.
+A variety can be used in multiple wines.

 Wines are identified by their brand name.
 A wine is made at one vineyard exclusively.
 A wine can have multiple vintages (Jahrgang), that are identified by the year.
 The have an optional price, rating and alcohol content.